-The moral hazard here is the possibility of gambling with other people's money.
+The moral hazard here is the possibility of gambling with other people's money (see Kay's book [K2], Week 0).
 If it works, fine.
 If not, walk away (writing off one's limited liability) and leave them to bear the loss.